andrewgreen76/flygreen/README.md

-# Experimental edutainment/tutorial repository "Fly Green"
+# This is an experimental edutainment/tutorial repository - a work in progress.

 __________________________________________________________________________
 The PURPOSE of this repo: